USDA announces dates for CRP General, Grasslands signups - News Break

 USDA announces dates for CRP General, Grasslands signups

-The U.S. Department of Agriculture (USDA) has set a July 23 deadline for agricultural producers and landowners to apply for the Conservation Reserve Program (CRP) General signup 56.
-Additionally, USDA’s Farm Service Agency (FSA) will accept applications for CRP Grasslands from July 12 to Aug.
-20. This year, USDA updated both signup options to provide greater incentives for producers and increase its conservation benefits, including reducing the impacts of climate change.lacrossetribune.com
+The U.S. Department of Agriculture has set a July 23, 2021, deadline for agricultural producers and landowners to apply for the Conservation Reserve Program General signup 56.
+Additionally, USDA’s Farm Service Agency will accept applications for CRP Grasslands from July 12 to Aug.
+20. This year, USDA updated both signup options to provide greater incentives for producers and increase its conservation benefits, including reducing the impacts of climate change.www.dodgeglobe.com